Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 Very few things help productivity quite as much as having the screen real estate to see more things at once.
 It’s the reason so many professionals have elaborate multi-monitor displays in their home offices.
-But as more people are choosing to work remotely, many are wondering if it might be possible to get a similar second screen experience for a laptop, and take it with them on the road!
+But as more people are choosing to work remotely, many are looking for the best portable monitors to take that same experience on the road!

 Using an external monitor is one of the simplest ways around to increase your ability to be productive while working.
 Extra space means less flipping between tabs searching for information, less chance of losing your place, and lots more space to keep important information front and center.
 But when you’re traveling, extra screen also means extra cargo.

 Fortunately, it’s fairly simple to make sure that trade-off ends up being worth it.
-Keep reading to find out today’s best options for travel monitors that will boost your productivity when working remote.
+Keep reading to find out today’s best portable monitors for travel that can boost your productivity when working remote.

 Looking to stay productive while on the road?